sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/integrating-analytical-apps-with-jupyter.rst

 You can share the current progress of the Notebook run in percentage terms to the analytical app.
 This is useful to keep the user updated with the progress of the job execution.

-To share the progress of the Notebook run as a percentage with the analytical app, use the following code.
+To share the progress of the Notebook run as a percentage with the analytical app, use the following code :

 ::